-Census date is the last date on which a student can withdraw from a unit without incurring an academic or financial penalty.
-If you withdraw from one or more units after the Census date you will receive an “WN” (Withdrawn Fail) grade for each enrolled unit.
-You will also be liable for the full fees for the enrolled units, whether you pay them directly to Wesley Institute or defer payment through FEE-HELP.
+Census date is the last date on which a student can withdraw from a unit without incurring financial penalty.
+If you withdraw from one or more units after the Census date you will be liable for the full fees for the enrolled units, whether you pay them directly to Excelsia College or defer payment through FEE-HELP.
 You cannot withdraw after the census date without incurring a fees debt.

-Special circumstances that qualify for the reversal of a failing grade or the refund of fees or reversal of a FEE-HELP debt have been determined in accordance with the Higher Education Support Act 2003 as circumstances which:
+Circumstances that qualify for special consideration for the reversal of a failing grade, and for the refund of fees or reversal of a FEE-HELP debt, have been determined in accordance with the Higher Education Support Act 2003 as those which:

-- did not make their full impact until on or after the Census date, and
+• did not make their full impact until on or after the Census / NAP date, and

 • were such that they made it impractical for you to complete your study requirements.